MicrosoftDocs/visualstudio-docs/docs/test/unit-testing-a-visual-cpp-dll-for-store-apps.md

 ---
-title: "How to test a Visual C++ DLL for UWP apps in Visual Studio" ms.date: 02/15/2018 ms.prod: visual-studio-dev15 ms.technology: vs-ide-test
+title: "How to test a Visual C++ DLL for UWP apps" ms.date: 02/15/2018 ms.prod: visual-studio-dev15 ms.technology: vs-ide-test